“Sono un Italiano, un Italiano vero”

 14- Wine-Tasting Tour – Siena

-Drinking wine is one thing, but discovering the people behind its deliciousness is a whole different thing.
-Wine-tasting tours take place in Siena; you can book a full-day tour where you can explore various wineries.
+Drinking wine is one thing, but discovering the people behind its deliciousness is another.
+Wine-tasting tours take place in Siena; you can book a full-day tour to explore various wineries.

-However, these tours are not limited to learning about the history of the wineries and the production secrets.
-You also have the opportunity to discover nearby villages and take a glimpse into people’s lives in the Italian suburbs.
-There are various natural landscapes to please your eyes while delving into the beauty of the Italian heritage.
+However, these tours are not limited to learning about the history of the wineries and their production secrets.
+You also have the opportunity to discover nearby villages and glimpse people’s lives in the Italian suburbs.
+Various natural landscapes will please your eyes while you delve into the beauty of Italian heritage.

 Travelling is bliss!
 You get to learn so much about what the world has to offer.
 Interestingly, Italy is one of the world’s greatest blessings.
-Even if you are on a tight budget, you’ll always find budget-friendly activities to do there.
+You’ll always find budget-friendly activities there, even if you are on a tight budget.
 You get to explore the country at any time of the day, and you’ll get the most out of it.